wied03/centos-package-cron/README.md

 * Checks for updates using Yum's Python API and changelogs for those updates using Yum's changelog plugin
 * Checks security errata from CentOS mailing list via [Steve Meier's XML file](http://cefs.steve-meier.de/) and reports advisories related to packages installed on your machine
-* Emails (or dumps to STDOUT) the above information to an address of your choosing
+* Dumps above information to STDOUT
 * By default, only reminds about a given security advisory / package update once to avoid annoying you.
 You can change this using the --skipold false option (see -h)

 ## Why does this exist?